-When you perform configurational changes in the Oracle Service Bus Administration Console, a track record of the changes is generated and a record of all the configurational changes is maintained.
+When you perform configurational changes in the Oracle Service Bus console, a track record of the changes is generated and a record of all the configurational changes is maintained.
 Only the previous image of the object is maintained.
-You can view or access the history of configurational changes and the list of resources that have been changed during the session only through the Administration Console.
+You can view or access the history of configurational changes and the list of resources that have been changed during the session only through the console.
 However, to access all the information on configuration you have to activate the session.

 When a message is sent to the proxy service and there is a breach in the transport level authentication or the security of the Web Services, Oracle WebLogic Server generates an audit trail.
 You must configure the Oracle WebLogic Server to generate this audit trail.
 Using this you can audit all security violations that occur in the message flow pipeline.
 It also generates an audit trail whenever it authenticates a user.
 For more information about security auditing, see "Configuring the Oracle WebLogic Security Framework–Main Steps" in the Oracle Fusion Middleware Developer's Guide for Oracle Service Bus.